rabbitholegg/questdk-plugins/packages/superbridge/README.md

 ### Implementation Details

-SuperBridge is just a frontend to access various superchain bridges.
+SuperBridge is a frontend to access various superchain bridges.
 Superchain bridges are all based off the native OP bridge and use the `l1StandardBridge` and `l2StandardBridge` contracts from Optimism.
 In order to add new superchains to this plugin, simply map the `l1StandardBridge` and `l2StandardBridge` proxy contract addresses to the chainId in the constants.ts file. (`mainToL2BridgeContract`, `l2ToMainBridgeContract`)

+USDC is not compatible as it is routed through the native CCTP bridge

 ### Sample Transactions